marco262/my_wiki/data/onednd/race/dwarf.md

 ***Stonecunning.*** As a Bonus Action, you gain Tremorsense with a range of 60 feet for 10 minutes.
 You must be on a stone surface or touching such a surface to use this Tremorsense.
 The stone can be natural or worked.

-You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.
+You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a [[glossary:Long Rest]].